Crossworlds

 He shook himself, and raised his voice, “Turn that down or I’ll break your radio!”

 “Will you now?”
 Ellie wondered how far she could take this.
-First she flung her soda above his head, imagining it staying perfectly in place, pouring the liquid over him.
+She flung her soda above his head, imagining it staying perfectly in place, pouring the liquid over him.
 She let out another surprised laugh as it happened exactly as she’d imagined, the empty can knocking him on the head before falling to the floor.

 “Why?” she said.
 “You say all the time this isn’t my house.
 You clean it up.
 Your house, your mess.”

 “And turn that down!”
 He lunged toward her radio, but Ellie moved first.
-The radio was just out of her reach, but did what she wanted it to.
+The radio was just out of her reach, but it did what she wanted it to.
 It leapt off her dresser, flew across the room, and hit him hard in the face.
 He slipped in the puddle of soda and fell backward, landing on his back with a loud thud.

-Ellie grabbed her bag, and walked to the doorway where he lay.
+Ellie grabbed her backpack, and walked to the doorway where he lay.
 “I’m not usually a violent person,” she said, “but you pushed me just a little too far.”
 She stepped around him, and slammed the door behind her, giving him a good knock on the head with it.

 Her mother got out of the car.
 “Ellie!
 What are you doing?”